 H.E.
 The Chevalier Lautens is Past President of Toronto’s National Club, and previously served three non-consecutive terms as President of The Ontario Club.
 He served two terms as Worshipful Master (2000-2002) of Harry L. Martyn Lodge (AF&AM G.R.C.
 No. 696).

 In 2008 he received the Freedom of the City of London (UK).
 He is a supporting member of the Officers’ Mess of the Argyll and Sutherland Highlanders of Canada (Princess Louises’s), and served on the board of the Canadian International Military Tattoo.
 He was made an Honourary Colonel and Aide de Camp to the Governor of the Commonwealth of Kentucky in 2006.
 He is also a Grand Officier (GOTJ) of The Sovereign Military Order of the Temple of Jerusalem and a Commander 1st Class of The Military and Hospitaller Order of Saint Lazarus of Jerusalem.
-He was also awarded the Große Verdienstkreuz in silver of the Freundeskreis Hoch- und Deutschmeister and the Foundation Cross of the CSLI, where he holds the rank of major general.
+He was also awarded the Große Verdienstkreuz 1st Class with Swords of the Order of Merit of the Freundeskreis Hoch- und Deutschmeister, and the Foundation Cross of the CSLI, where he holds the rank of major general.
 In 2013 he was presented with Honorary Royal Lao Airborne Wings on behalf of the General Staff and the CO of the 35th Mountain Regiment.
+In 2020 the Register of Humanitarian and Stabilisation Professionals (RoHSP) presented him with their Grand Companion of the Order of Humanity.

 The Grand Master is an armiger, with personal arms granted by the Canadian Heraldic Authority of the office of the Governor General of Canada.
 His arms contain a coronet with crosses pattee, which alludes to his position as Grand Master of the Order of Saint Joachim.
 He is listed in the Canadian edition of Who’s Who.
 In 2012 he was awarded the Queen Elizabeth II Diamond Jubilee Medal for his volunteerism and community service.